72-S/CommandBridge/README.md

 ### Installation (Short Version)

-For detailed instructions, visit the [wiki](https://docs.old.huraxdax.club/) (currently outdated but new one is in progress, but the configuration is mostly the same).
-New one is in progess, you can read it [tho](https://docs.huraxdax.club).
+For detailed instructions, visit the [wiki](https://docs.huraxdax.club/).

 1. **Add the JAR**: Place the plugin JAR in the `plugins` folder of both the Paper and Velocity servers.
 2. **Restart Servers**: Restart both servers.
 After the restart, a `secret.key` file will be generated in the Velocity server's `plugins/CommandBridge` folder.